corda/corda-docs-portal/content/en/docs/corda-enterprise/4.5/performance-testing/installation.md

 ```

 If you want to use JMeter Corda remotely, it is suggested to install the JMeter server as a system service on the servers
 it is required to run on.
-Assuming a linux system with a systemd based run control, the service to install would look
+Assuming a Linux system with a systemd-based run control, the service to install would look
 something like this:

 ```kotlin